Engee documentation

 Description

-The PNP Bipolar Transistor and PNP Bipolar Transistor blocks use a variant of the Ebers-Moll equations to represent a bipolar transistor.
-The Ebers-Moll equations are based on two exponential diodes and two current controlled current sources.
-The block uses the following enhancements to this model:
+Blocks PNP Bipolar Transistor and PNP Bipolar Transistor A variant of the Ebers-Moll equations is used to represent a bipolar transistor.
+The Ebers-Moll equations are based on two exponential diodes and two current-controlled current sources.
+The block uses the following improvements to this model:

 The collector and base currents are: